KeyHole

 Visual Studio 2005 a creative departure for Microsoft?

-As Jim Fawcette who had had this interesting entry writes, we’re starting to see Microsoft’s strategy for serving different market sectors with the preview of <strong>Visual Studio Team System</strong> (VSTS), the enterprise version of VS 2005 and the various <strong>Visual Studio Express</strong> (VSE) Editions.
+As Jim Fawcette who had had this interesting entry writes, we’re starting to see Microsoft’s strategy for serving different market sectors with the preview of Visual Studio Team System (VSTS), the enterprise version of VS 2005 and the various Visual Studio Express (VSE) Editions.
 What hasn’t been discussed widely yet is that Microsoft’s approach is fundamentally different from what we’ve seen for development tools.
-Historically, design focuses on the high-end tool, then all other versions are essentially crippled versions of the “real” release, with levels of features simply turned off with little or no attention being paid to the unique needs of each market sector....
+Historically, design focuses on the high-end tool, then all other versions are essentially crippled versions of the “real” release, with levels of features simply turned off with little or no attention being paid to the unique needs of each market sector.
+From what Microsoft has shown us so far, the Whidbey release will be a welcome change with each version specifically designed to meet the needs of its target user. ...

 July 13, 2004 · Amit Bahree